Short Inca Trail 2 Days — Sun Gate to Machu Picchu

 • We process your permit application immediately

-• Send your passport details to Ministry of Culture
+• Send your passport details to the Ministry of Culture

 • Confirm permit typically within 5-10 business days